Windows OS Hub

 Get-ADObject IncludeDeletedObjects - find properties

-If you don’t remember the name of the user you have deleted, you can display a full list of objects available in the Active Directory Recycle Bin:
+If you don’t remember the exact name of the removed user, you can view a complete list of deleted objects in the Active Directory Recycle Bin:

 Get-ADObject –filter {Deleted -eq $True -and ObjectClass -eq "user"} –includeDeletedObjects